yunaxin/Spotify_Predictive_Model/README.md

 **Test Statistic**: Absolute Difference in the mean `release_year` between tracks with missing `tempo` values and tracks with non-missing `tempo` values.

 **Significance level**: 0.05

+After performing the permutation test, we obtained a p-value of 0.0.
+Since the p-value is less than 0.05, we reject the null hypothesis.
+This suggests that the missingness of `tempo` does depend on `release_year`.

 ## Hypothesis Testing